Financing

 Hospital and medical care activities are among the activities in the public interest exempted from value-added tax (VAT).

 In October 2013, the European Commission launched a public consultation on the review of existing VAT legislation on public bodies and tax exemptions in the public interest.
-With this consultation, the Commission seeked stakeholders’ input on several reform options, some of them which might have major consequences for hospitals.
+With this consultation, the Commission sought stakeholders’ input on several reform options, some of which might have major consequences for hospitals.

 HOPE continues to monitor further developments on this issue and actions that might be taken by the European Commission following the consultation’s results.